brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/user_guide.md

 	X_Green_Filtered = []
 ~~~~~

-Add the pixels in the sorted list for recognize the positions of the ports and relate them to the LEDs to obtain the status of each port.
+Pixels are added in the ordered list to recognize the positions of the ports and match them to the LEDs to get the status of each port.
 ~~~~~
 leds_on_fnd = sorted(list(OrderedDict.fromkeys(X_YellowOrange_Filtered + X_Green_Filtered + X_OrangeOrange_Filtered)))
 ~~~~~

-Finally, create another elif like the following example:
+Finally, another elif must be implemented like the one in the following example:

 ~~~~~
 elif j in X_OrangeOrange_Filtered: